thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 ## Attestation Verification Claims
 {: #sec-keys}

-An Identity Claim carries the verification key associated with the Initial Attestation Key (IAK) of a PSA device.
-When appraising Evidence, the Verifier uses the Instance ID claim (see Section 3.2.1 of {{PSA-TOKEN}}) to retrieve the verification key that it must use to check the signature on the Evidence.
+An Attestation Verification Claim carries the verification key associated with the Initial Attestation Key (IAK) of a PSA device.
+When appraising Evidence, the Verifier uses the Implementation ID and Instance ID claims (see
+{{sec-psa-rot-id}}) to retrieve the verification key that it must use to check the signature on the Evidence.
 This allows the Verifier to prove (or disprove) the Attester's claimed identity.

-Each verification key is provided alongside the corresponding device Instance ID in an `identity-claim-map` (2) entry inside the top-level `claims-map` (5).
+Each verification key is provided alongside the corresponding device Instance and Implementation IDs in an `attest-key-triple-record`.
 Specifically:

-* The Instance ID is encoded using the `$device-id-type-choice` (1) entry in the `identity-claim-map` with a `tagged-ueid-type` type.
+* The Instance and Implementation IDs are encoded in the environment-map as shown in {{ex-psa-rot-id}};
-* The IAK public key is set in the `COSE_KeySet` (2) entry in the `identity-claim-map`.
-The IAK public key is encoded as a COSE Key according to Section 7 of {{!RFC8152}} and wrapped in the `COSE_KeySet`.
-The number of items in the `COSE_KeySet` MUST be 1.
+* The IAK public key is carried in the `comid.key` entry in the `verification-key-map`.
+The IAK public key is encoded as a COSE_Key according to Section 7 of {{!RFC8152}}.
+There MUST be only one `verification-key-map` in an `identity-triple-record`;
-* The optional `element-name-map` (0) MUST NOT be set by a producer and MUST be ignored by a consumer.
+* The optional `comid.keychain` entry MUST NOT be set by a producer and MUST be ignored by a consumer.

-A single CoMID can carry one or more Identity Claims, for example to efficiently supply batches of verification keys associated with a given device class.
-All the Identity Claims that are found in a CoMID MUST be associated with the same Implementation ID as described in {{sec-impl-id}}.

-The example in {{ex-identity-claim}} shows the PSA Endorsement of type Identity Claim carrying a secp256r1 EC public IAK associated with Instance ID `4ca3...d296`.
+The example in {{ex-attestation-verification-claim}} shows the PSA Endorsement of type Attestation Verification Claim carrying a secp256r1 EC public IAK associated with Instance ID `4ca3...d296`.

 ~~~
 {::include examples/instance-pub.diag}
 ~~~
-{: #ex-identity-claim title="Example Identity Claim"}
+{: #ex-attestation-verification-claim title="Example Attestation Verification Claim"}

 ## Certification Claims
 {: #sec-certificates}